tuang3142/ping-pong/README.md

 ### Build

+If you already have Clion, open the project with it and run.
+Otherwise, you would have to build it manually as follows.

 - Download the entire project (including the assets)
 - `cd` to the project directory
 - Now let's compile and build it: